VigneshVSV/hololinked/README.md

 ### Currently Supported

 - indicate HTTP verb & URL path directly on object's methods, properties and events.
-- auto-generate Thing Description for Web of Things applications.
+- auto-generate Thing Description for Web of Things applications (inaccurate but usable).
 - control method execution and property write with a custom finite state machine.
+- database (Postgres, MySQL, SQLite - based on SQLAlchemy) support for storing and loading properties  when object dies and restarts.
 - use serializer of your choice (except for HTTP) - MessagePack, JSON, pickle etc. & extend serialization to suit your requirement (HTTP Server will support only JSON serializer).
 Default is JSON serializer based on msgspec.
 - asyncio compatible - async RPC server event-loop and async HTTP Server - write methods in async
 - have flexibility in process architecture - run HTTP Server & python object in separate processes or in the same process, combine multiple objects in same server etc.
-- choose from one of multiple ZeroMQ Protocols - TCP for direct network access (apart from HTTP), IPC for multi-process same-PC applications at improved speed, INPROC for multi-threaded applications.
+- choose from multiple ZeroMQ Transport methods - TCP for direct network access (apart from HTTP), IPC for multi-process same-PC applications, INPROC for multi-threaded applications.
-- Database (based on SQLAlchemy) support for storing and loading properties  when object dies and restarts

 Again, please check examples or the code for explanations.
 Documentation is being activety improved.